tohas1986/openbmc/poky/documentation/migration-guides/migration-1.6.rst

 Package Tests (ptest) are built but not installed by default.
-For information on using Package Tests, see the ":ref:`dev-manual/packages:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.
-See also the ":ref:`ref-classes-ptest`" section.
+For information on using Package Tests, see the ":ref:`dev-manual/common-tasks:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.
+For information on the ``ptest`` class, see the ":ref:`ref-classes-ptest`" section.

 .. _migration-1.6-build-changes: